 As a movement, we recognise that it isn’t enough to not be racist, we must be actively anti-racist.
 We support and stand in solidarity with our Black girls, Black volunteers, Black staff, Black parents and carers, and all Black people.

 At Girlguiding, we all have a role to play in being actively anti-racist and living out our values of being inclusive and caring for others.
 To uphold this commitment, we must listen, learn and amplify the experiences of Black people, within Girlguiding and beyond.

 The following resources are designed to support conversations about race and racism, and to increase your understanding of what it means to be actively anti-racist.
 From books to videos to programme resources, we hope there’ll be something in here for everyone.

 Black History Month

 October is Black History Month in the UK, where people come together to recognise and celebrate the stories of amazing Black people who’ve shaped the country.
 These stories may have been forgotten about, never told or erased because of racism.
 Throughout the month, people take the time to find out stories of Black people who’ve made a difference to the country, and celebrate Black culture and history.

-- Hidden histories: Rainbows – This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.
+- Rainbows: Hidden histories – This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.

-- Out of sight stories: Brownies - This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.
+- Brownies: Out of sight stories - This unit meeting activity is an interactive story which explores the life and achievements of Mary Seacole.

-- Celebrating sheroes: Guides – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Guides.
+- Guides: Celebrating sheroes – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Guides.

-- Unsung stories: Rangers – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Rangers.
+- Rangers: Unsung stories – This unit meeting activity explores the life of Connie Mark, and celebrates the stories of amazing Black women that inspire your Rangers.